RobotLT/Linetech-test-2022/README.md

 Hi,

 Clone this repository.
 Answers for every question should be placed in separate directories, named the same as the task number.
-Hyperlink to your public clone of this repository, uploaded to any GIT platform, will be treated as an answer.
+After resolving the tasks, please upload solutions to any GIT platform.
+Then send mail to michael.modzelewski@linetech.pl with link to the repository with the solutions.

 If you don’t know how to clone or you are not able to upload answers to (any) git-enabled platform, e.g. GitHub, GitLab.
 Then download the repository as a .zip file and send it back to us with answers, packed as .zip, to michal.modzelewski@linetech.pl

-**EDIT**: If you are not sure if you have correctly uploaded your solutions to the GIT platform (so that it is visible to the repository owner), please send an email with a link to your repository to michal.modzelewski@linetech.pl

 ## Task 1